California 128

 California 128/Capell Valley Road crosses Sage Creek on this 1945 bridge.
 Photo taken 07/07/07.

-After the Steele Canyon Road turnoff, eastbound California 128/Capell Valley Road approaches Junction California 121/Monticello Road south to Napa.
+After the Steele Canyon Road turnoff, eastbound California 128/Capell Valley Road approaches California 121/Monticello Road south to Napa.
 Photo taken 07/07/07.

 Turn left to follow California 128 east to Winters or turn right to follow California 121/Monticello Road south to Napa.
 This intersection marks the northern terminus of California 121.
 Photo taken 07/07/07.